matthiasthimm/tweety-mirror/projects/net-sf-tweety-logicprogramming-asplibrary/doc/readme.txt

 * future improvements:
   * predicate pooling (through something like a signature class)
-  * split a rule into three lists (head, body+, body-), as default negation in the head is not supported anyway. the Not class would become obsolete anyway, which might cause some work on symbolic sets again.
   * parser improvements (speed / compatibility)
   * better documentation, more examples

+* disposed ideas:
+  * split a rule into three lists (head, body+, body-), as default negation in the head is not supported anyway. the Not class would become obsolete anyway, which might cause some work on symbolic sets again.